Employment Agency Complaints

 - have you applied for a job, only to be told that it doesn't exist?

 - have you had your details forwarded to an employer without your knowledge?

 - have you been forced to pay for any of the agency’s other services before the agency will take you on their books?

 - has an employment agency not agreed terms with you?

 - have you found an agency advertising one of your vacancies without your consent?

-If your answer to any of these questions is ‘yes’ and you wish to make a complaint, you can contact the DEL Employment Agency Inspectors via any of the following ways:
+If your answer to any of these questions is ‘yes’ and you wish to make a complaint, you can contact the EAI via any of the following ways: